 You Did Not Use Unreasonable Force

 Parents in California are legally allowed to physically discipline their children.
-A lawyer could argue that you did not endanger your child when carrying out a disciplinary action.
+A lawyer could argue that you did not endanger your child when carrying out disciplinary action.

 The Endangerment was Accidental

-Getting Help with Child Endangerment Charges
+Getting Help With Child Endangerment Charges

 The penalties associated with California Penal Code Section 273(a): Child Endangerment can be incredibly harsh.
 Beating a child endangerment accusation can be difficult without professional legal support on your side.
-Fortunately, you can start getting the legal advice you need right now with a FREE case evaluation from the Simmrin Law Group.
+Fortunately, you can start getting the legal advice you need right now with a FREE case evaluation from Simmrin Law Group.